HardenedBSD/gitlab-wiki/Home.md

 non-jailed processes.

-The `hardening.kmalloc_zero` sysctl tunable, when set to a non-zero value, causes all kernel heap allocations created by `malloc(9)` to be zeroed.
+The `hardening.kmalloc_zero` sysctl tunable, when set to a non-zero value, causes all kernel heap allocations created and freed by `malloc(9)` to be zeroed.
 Additionally, the `PAX_HARDEN_KMALLOC` kernel option enables this by default.

 FreeBSD introduced the ability to dump non-dumpable mappings.
 HardenedBSD does not permit such behavior.